Courtland Sutton Player Prop Bets for NFL Week 12 | Denver vs. Los Angeles 11/28/2021

 - Sutton has seen the ball thrown his way nine times in the red zone this season, 18.8% of his team's 48 red zone pass attempts.

-- The Broncos have called a pass in 58.1% of their plays from scrimmage this year while staying on the ground 41.9% of the time.
+- The Broncos have thrown the ball in 58.1% of their plays from scrimmage this year while staying on the ground 41.9% of the time.
 This offensive attack ranks 24th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Sutton's matchup with the Chargers.